New Music To Know: There Are Still Some "Good Things" Left In The World

 Aluna, "Envious"

-Green usually isn't anyone's color, but Aluna makes jealousy sound good in "Envious."
+Green usually isn't anyone's colour, but Aluna makes jealousy sound good in "Envious."
 Blast this at full volume this while you're plotting your next petty move on the one who played you.

 Confidence Man, "First Class Bitch"